 Kerrits asked Young Rider readers to dream up their ultimate pair of riding tights and show off their creativity.
-Plenty of you were up for the challenge.
+Plenty of you were up for the challenge and entered into the 2016 Kerrits Kid Designer Breeches Contest.
 Kerrits chose two winning designs and made them into one-of-a-kind custom breeches for the winners.
 Check out their creations!

 Mei calls her design “The Fantasy Riding Tight,” and dreamed up clever, functional ideas to make it special as well as stylish.

 “I came up with the idea by thinking about what I looked for in a riding pant and what kind of things kids would like to see in a breech,” says Mei.
 “I focused on function (the phone pocket), safety (the reflective stripe on the side of the leg), and style (the colorful blue, purple, and pink accents).
 It’s the perfect combination!
 I designed them for a kid who loves to have color incorporated in their outfit, but still wants the classic equestrian design of breeches.”

 Mei also has ideas for other more basic riding tights to mix and match with colorful and decorative tops; back- packs or carriers for all of your horse gear would also be part of Mei’s future collection.

 Contest Winner #2: The Eventer